 He is a sought-after translator on the backstretch and also is a notary.
 Rubio assists horsemen and their help, as well as jockeys, with immigration paperwork and navigating the complex system.
 He frequently travels to Washington D.C. to work with the HBPA to urge Congress to pass sensible and realistic immigration policies and to explain the labor shortage facing the horse and other labor-intensive industries requiring both a skilled and unskilled workforce.
 Rubio was born near Tijuana, Mexico, emigrating to the United States as a young boy when his mother married an American serviceman.
 He became a United States citizen in 1992.

 Donna Davis started with the Kentucky HBPA in 1995, serving as field office manager at Turfway Park and Ellis Park.
-She is the wife of trainer Joe Davis, president of the Indiana HBPA, and the daughter of horse owner-breeder Fred McCrary, growing up in southern Indiana on a farm not farm from Ellis Park.
+She’s the daughter of horse owner-breeder Fred McCrary, growing up in southern Indiana on a farm not farm from Ellis Park.
 “It’s been a dream job for me,” she said.
 “I love everybody I work with, and we’ve all gotten along beautiful since the start.”
 Davis’ job description essentially is making sure stuff gets done.

 She also helps out with the Kentucky Health and Welfare Fund, the program financed by uncashed parimutuel tickets in Kentucky that assists those working in racing with certain medical bills.
 “I help out with the paper work there.
 Just anything the horsemen need,” she said of her role.
 “I make sure there are condition books there, bills of sales, I notarize stuff, fax things, make copies.
 Just anything anybody needs.”

 Jennie Rees is a communications and advocacy specialist in the horse industry who spent 32 years covering horse racing for The (Louisville) Courier-Journal before taking a corporate buyout.
 In addition to working as the Kentucky HBPA’s communications consultant, Rees serves as publicity director for Kentucky Downs and Ellis Park and also does work for the National HBPA, along with select projects that have included the National Horseplayers Championship, Preakness Stakes, Indiana Grand’s Indiana Derby Week and the Association of Racing Commissioners International.